rjsocha/veeam-flr-zfs-hack/README.md

 Background: Veeam support for ZFS(on LINUX) is broken in newest version (in older version too).

 VeemFLR doesn't support newer ZFS verions.
 Backup restoration works OK.
-But File Level Resotre does not.
+But File Level Restore does not.

 ENV: Veeam Backup & Replication 9.5 Update 4 and Hyper-V (Tested only with Veeam version 9.5.4.2866)